allthingslinux/gitcord/roadmap/poc.md

-- [ ] create hello world bot on discord side
+- [x] create hello world bot on discord side
+- [ ] create testing server on discord
 - [ ] bot pulls from /servermap/ to apply channel configuration upon a `/gitcord pull` command
   - Catagories will be places within subdirs of /servermap/
   - Each catagory will be described via a `catagory.json` file.